Lesley University academic policies are designed to ensure academic quality and integrity.

 Learn more about the Student Consumer Information Policy

 An official Lesley transcript is a record of all coursework a student has taken at Lesley (including the Lesley University College of Art and Design).

 Provision of Waiver

-Under extenuating circumstances, specific academic regulations may be waived by the appropriate division director.
-Undergraduate students requesting a waiver of academic requirements should petition the division director and provide a typewritten request that gives full particulars and justification for the request.
+Under extenuating circumstances, specific academic regulations may be waived by the appropriate department director.
+Undergraduate students requesting a waiver of academic requirements should petition the department director and provide a typewritten request that gives full particulars and justification for the request.